 9th Annual Earth Day Environmental Justice Conference

-Ninth Anniversary Environmental Justice Conference to feature fracking, geothermal heating and cooling, and the importance of water.
+featuring fracking, geothermal heating and cooling, and the importance of water

 The ninth anniversary Environmental Justice Conference features speakers discussing the impacts of fracking, geothermal heating and cooling as a form of alternative energy, and water problems in Dar es Salaam that have the potential to be worldwide problems.
 Student papers and posters will also be highlighted at the conference.